 Cons:

-When to Use: Use JPEG for blog post images, product photos, and any content where file size is a priority over perfect image quality.
+When to Use: Use JPEG for blog post images, product photos, and any visuals where file size is a priority over perfect quality.

-PNG is a lossless format, meaning it retains all image data during compression.
-It’s perfect for images that require high quality and transparency, such as logos or icons.
+PNG is a lossless format, meaning it retains all image data and quality.
+It’s perfect for graphics with sharp edges, text, or transparent backgrounds.

 Pros: